kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

   }
 ```

 It's interesting to think about how to reduce combinators to iterators adapters that we're familiar with.
 For example, the `concat` combinator is just a `Chain`.
-More complicated combinators like `Groupby` can be thought of as a `Map` of a `Filter`.
+More complicated combinators like `Groupby` can be thought of as a `Map` on a `Filter`.
 These conceptual relationships can help you think about how to best implement a new combinator.

 ### Collection